Opposition MPs rubbish claims of move to oust leader, rift in UNC

 They also rejected a social media post which alleged there was a move within the party to remove UNC political leader and Siparia MP Kamla Persad-Bissessar as Opposition Leader.

-The post claimed Oropouche East MP and UNC deputy leader Dr Roodal Moonilal got the signatures of eight Opposition MPs and six Opposition senators on a letter to send to President Paula-Mae Weekes, and that they had lost confidence in Persad-Bissessar as Opposition Leader.
+The post claimed Oropouche East MP and UNC deputy leader Dr Roodal Moonilal got the signatures of eight opposition MPs and six opposition senators on a letter to send to President Paula-Mae Weekes saying they had lost confidence in Persad-Bissessar as Opposition Leader.

 Opposition Leader Kamla Persad-Bissessar. –